discretize/discretize-guides/builds/2025-12-06-power-quick-ritualist.md

 With trait swap items, you can use <Trait id="2376"/> to precast.

+Potentially, precast <Item id="103872"/> by casting <Skill name="Summon Flesh Golem"/> before the start of the fight.
 <Warning>
 Swapping equipment templates or skill templates with the same traits will not apply status reset.
 Due to this, using a precast skill template and a precast equipment template with 100% <Attribute name="Boon Duration"/> is advised.
 </Warning>

-At spawnable bosses, you can precast staff marks:
+At spawnable bosses, you can also precast staff marks:

 - <Skill name="Mark of Blood"/>, <Skill name="Chillblains"/>, <Skill name="Putrid Mark"/>, <Skill name="Reaper's Mark"/>

 Optionally, also use the  <Skill name="Lich Form"/> elite to precast <Skill id="10636"/>. <Skill name="Mistfire Wolf" /> can be used with the deluxe upgrade. <Skill name="Artillery Barrage"/> can be used as charr with portals.

+Optionally, precast <Item id="103574"/> with <Item id="49943"/>.

+Optionally, precast <Item id="100527"/> by giving yourself <Boon name="protection"/>, for example with  <Skill id="76752"/>.

 </Card>